“These old hands have toiled and labored

 Today I met my new Hospice patient.

-Quietly, I enter and take a seat next to her.
+Quietly, I entered her room and took a seat next to her.
 My goal was to observe and bless her through the “The Ministry of Presence.”
-Obviously, a conversation of any kind is not going to happen today because she was engrossed in a jumbled project that was sitting on her lap.
+Obviously, a conversation of any kind was not going to happen today because she was engrossed in a jumbled project that was sitting on her lap.

 Her mind is not oriented to person, time, or place, but fixated with a laser-like focus on recreating the necklaces.